kyrbrbik/Kill-powerd/README.md

 Small script that checks if nvidia-powerd starts using 100% CPU and restarts it.
 Runs as a cronjob every minute.

-Installation
+## Installation

+Download the script into /root directory

-put the full script location into roots crontab
+Put the full script location into roots crontab

 `sudo crontab -e `